Jillian Knight Financial Therapist in Raleigh, NC smiling in front of a green brick wall

 Hi!
 My name is Jillian.

-As the first woman-identified Financial Therapist in the state of North Carolina I specialize in helping women and couples improve their relationship with money.
+As one of only a few Financial Therapists in the state of North Carolina I specialize in helping Women improve their relationship with money.
 I am an Enneagram 9x1 (The Peacemaker) and an HSP (Highly-Sensitive Person).
 I enjoy listening to podcasts, especially ones focused on personal finance, personal development, and parenting.
 I am a Mom to one very smart independent daughter.
 As a recovering people-pleaser and perfectionist I learned early on to stay small and not ask for too much, especially when it came to money.

-Through years of my own internal work I’ve learned to take up space and that it is okay and necessary to advocate for my own needs.
+Through years of my own internal work I’ve learned to take up space and that it is okay and necessary to advocate for my own needs, especially in relationships.
 I’ve learned that it is okay to want to make good money and that I am more than capable of understanding how to use money to achieve my goals.
 And I believe you are too!

 Who I help

-• You don’t think you are capable of making or managing money in a way that would allow you to create a life that aligns with your unique values.
+• You don’t think you are capable of managing money in a way that would allow you to create a life that aligns with your unique values.

 • You might be a first-generation wealth builder navigating feelings of guilt for having more money than your parents.